 For every statement, the test-taker can choose from a scale ranging from; strongly disagree, disagree, neutral, agree, or strongly agree.

 Again, there are no wrong answers.
 Be honest and as specific as possible to get the best results from your assessment.

 Results from personality tests will likely provide some general assumptions about your preferences and/or personality.
-There will be no magic, incontrovertible decree that you are a fit or not a fit.
+There will be no magic, incontrovertible decree that you are a good fit or not a good fit.

 You may disagree with some of your results, and that’s okay.
 Some of the findings of your assessment may be true in certain circumstances and completely untrue in others.

-It can be frustrating if you feel that your results are not accurate and put you at risk for being passed over for a job you want.
-However, keep in mind that personality assessment is just one small part of the hiring decision for most companies.
+It can be frustrating if you feel your results are not accurate and put you at risk of being passed over for a job you want.
+However, keep in mind that the personality assessment is just one small part of the hiring decision for most companies.

 We have never heard of a great candidate missing out on an offer solely due to a personality test.

 And if a company is overly focused on specific personality test results, you’re probably better off focusing on other opportunities.